-We have two cars and a minibus available to use but our insurance only covers current students and staff over the age of 25.
-All drivers must complete a driving declaration form before taking a vehicle out for the first time; these forms are available in the Coach House outside the Head of Operations' Office.
-Vehicles must be booked out in advance of use.
+We have two cars and a minibus available to use but our insurance only covers current students and staff over the age of 25 who hold a full UK driving licence.
+All eligible drivers must complete a driving declaration form before taking a vehicle out for the first time in each academic year; these forms are available in the Stables entrance Vehicles must be booked out in advance of use.
 Booking out sheets can be found in the Stables building entrance hallway.
 The main purpose of the College vehicles is to allow students and staff to attend Practical Ministries, church activities, speaking engagements and other College promotional activity off-site and priority will always be given for these purposes.
 When available, and when eligible, students may borrow a College car for private use.
 The driver of the vehicle must pay for the miles driven by scanning the QR code in the car and paying using the App that the QR codes relates to.
 Make sure that you know how many miles you have driven and pay before you hand the keys back in.
 Please note: the driver of the vehicle is responsible for the payment of any speeding fine, parking or other traffic infringement charge.
 Please also note that the college car cannot be booked out for the whole holiday period by one person.
 It may be possible to get permission from the student committee to borrow a College bike for use.